yuelululu/KERNEL/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior by participants include:

-* The use of sexualized language or
+* The use of sexualized language or imagery and unwelcome sexual attention or advances